A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 Anchovies, tuna mayonnaise and olives

-Açorda, salad, sweet and normal potatoes.
+Açorda, salad, sweet and regular potatoes.

-Sardines and dorada
+Sardines and Dorada

 House rosé wine.

-We spent the evening in this pleasant town watching football on TV in one of the bars .
+We spent the evening in this pleasant town watching football on TV in one of the bars.

-Old and new buildings, mix together.
+Old and new buildings mix together.

 Stork nests are famous in this region.

-The hostel opposite this one, is even named after them.
+The hostel opposite this one is even named after them.

 Time passes slowly here.

-Next morning, we walked into town and visited the fish market.
+The next morning, we walked into town and visited the fish market.

 Loja, 43, Dos Mercados Municipais, Avenida 5 De Outubro, Olhão, Faro